 Gregg, on the other hand, was not pleased.
 He pulled me into the other room and told me to put that meatloaf away before everyone else got there or it would be all gone, and he wanted to eat it for dinner.

-Not that I want to paint too rosy a picture of V. opulus , the non-native highbush cranberry that Butter dubbed “stinky sock berries.”
-Dive into these babies for your first experience with edible wild plants and it’s likely you’ll find them wanting, and heaven forbid I turn an eager soul away from the sport with so putrid a berry as the wild sock—the “evil twin,” as Thayer put it, to our palatable, native wild cranberries.
+Not that I want to paint too rosy a picture of V. opulus, the European highbush cranberry.
+Dive into these for your first experience with edible wild plants and it’s likely you’ll find them wanting, and heaven forbid I turn an eager soul away from the sport with so putrid a berry as the wild sock—the “evil twin,” as Thayer put it, to our palatable, native wild cranberries.

 NOTE 4.9.13: I’m having some cognitive dissonance here, as Linda Kershaw calls V. opulus “American bush-cranberry” in her entry on Viburnums in Edible and Medicinal Plants of the Rockies (2000), where she seems to indicate that the local native people ate this species, despite the fragrance of “dirty socks.”
 In Weber and Wittmann’s fourth edition of Colorado Flora: Eastern Slope (2012), however, they, like Thayer, indicate that V. opulus is a cultivated species.
 They also indicate that two other Viburnums–-V. lentago and V. lantana–are escaped cultivars in the Boulder area.
 These have different leaves than V. opulus, however, and I don’t have info on their edibility.

-NOTE 4.14.13: I emailed Sam Thayer about my dilemma.
-He replied (email, 2013): “OK, some botanists separate V. opulus and V. trilobum; others consider them conspecific.
+NOTE 4.14.13: I emailed Sam about my dilemma.
+He replied: “OK, some botanists separate V. opulus and V. trilobum; others consider them conspecific.
 They are distinctly and consistently keyable.
 It is not incorrect to label both species as V. opulus, but always incorrect to label the European one as V. trilobum.”
-Then I took another look at his book, The Forager’s Harvest, and found this additional clarifying info on V. opulus versus V. trilobum: “Some botanists even consider them the same species, which adds to the confusion and seems to have created a loophole by which many tree nurseries sell the distasteful European type labeled as the preferable American one.”
-He gives vegetative characteristics by which the two can be differentiated, but then says its just easier to taste the fruit: “the European species is extremely bitter, accentuated by other bad flavors, while the native type tastes much like cranberries.”
-If this is the case, then I was definitely eating the gross one, however you label it.
-So it does seem like the V. opulus I was eating is an introduced species.
+Then I took another look at his book and found this additional clarifying info on V. opulus versus V. trilobum: “Some botanists even consider them the same species, which adds to the confusion and seems to have created a loophole by which many tree nurseries sell the distasteful European type labeled as the preferable American one.”
+He gives vegetative characteristics by which the two can be differentiated, but then says its just easier to taste the fruit.
+If this is the case, then I was definitely eating the gross one, however you label it–or dress it up with tomato paste and sugar, for that matter.